Ninety One UK Ltd Reduces Stake in The TJX Companies, Inc. (NYSE:TJX)

 Shares of NYSE TJX opened at $64.33 on Wednesday.
 The TJX Companies, Inc. has a 1 year low of $32.72 and a 1 year high of $65.14.
 The firm has a market cap of $77.14 billion, a price-to-earnings ratio of 112.86, a PEG ratio of 29.72 and a beta of 0.73.
 The company has a debt-to-equity ratio of 1.17, a quick ratio of 1.02 and a current ratio of 1.51.
 The stock’s 50-day simple moving average is $56.98 and its 200-day simple moving average is $54.21.

 Several equities analysts have weighed in on the company.
-Jefferies Financial Group raised their price target on The TJX Companies from $67.00 to $75.00 and gave the stock a “buy” rating in a research report on Thursday, November 19th.
+Morgan Stanley raised their price target on The TJX Companies from $65.00 to $70.00 and gave the stock an “overweight” rating in a research report on Thursday, November 19th.
+Barclays raised their price objective on The TJX Companies from $66.00 to $74.00 and gave the stock an “overweight” rating in a report on Thursday, November 19th.
 Credit Suisse Group raised their price objective on The TJX Companies from $65.00 to $72.00 and gave the stock an “outperform” rating in a report on Thursday, November 19th.
-UBS Group raised their price objective on The TJX Companies from $52.00 to $54.00 and gave the stock a “neutral” rating in a report on Tuesday, August 11th.
-Loop Capital raised their price objective on The TJX Companies from $65.00 to $75.00 in a report on Thursday, November 19th.
-Finally, Royal Bank of Canada raised their price objective on The TJX Companies from $64.00 to $70.00 and gave the stock an “outperform” rating in a report on Thursday, November 19th.
+Telsey Advisory Group raised their price objective on The TJX Companies from $64.00 to $68.00 and gave the stock an “outperform” rating in a report on Monday, August 17th.
+Finally, Bank of America restated a “buy” rating and set a $70.00 price objective on shares of The TJX Companies in a report on Tuesday, November 10th.
 Three research analysts have rated the stock with a hold rating, twenty-one have given a buy rating and one has assigned a strong buy rating to the company.
 The TJX Companies presently has an average rating of “Buy” and an average target price of $68.04.

 In related news, EVP Kenneth Canestrari sold 22,200 shares of the business’s stock in a transaction dated Monday, August 31st.
 The stock was sold at an average price of $55.55, for a total value of $1,233,210.00.
 Following the completion of the sale, the executive vice president now directly owns 122,347 shares of the company’s stock, valued at $6,796,375.85.
 The sale was disclosed in a filing with the SEC, which can be accessed through this link.
 Also, Director Michael F. Hines sold 20,000 shares of the business’s stock in a transaction dated Thursday, November 19th.
 The shares were sold at an average price of $61.79, for a total value of $1,235,800.00.
 The disclosure for this sale can be found here.
 Over the last ninety days, insiders have sold 120,092 shares of company stock worth $7,237,558.
 Corporate insiders own 0.18% of the company’s stock.